-Fridge Logic: The Osaka arc's storyline was to demonstrate how that Gantz team, all acting for themselves, ended up dead (see Team Spirit below), while the Tokyo Gantz team mostly survived.
-Until you recall that earlier on it was established that multiple Osaka members cleared (in essence, "won") the Gantz "game" multiple times, choosing to stay and keep killing aliens because they were bad people for the most part.
+- Fridge Logic: The Osaka Arc's storyline was to demonstrate how the Osaka Gantz team, all acting for themselves, ended up dead (see Team Spirit below), while the Tokyo Gantz team mostly survived.
+Until you recall that earlier on it was established that multiple members of the Osaka team cleared (in essence, "won") the Gantz "game" multiple times, choosing to stay and keep killing aliens because they were bad people for the most part.
 And one assumes they didn't just adapt this "every person for themselves" attitude recently.
 So either the Osaka Gantz team went on a lot of nerfed missions, or their luck ran out big time when we finally meet them.
 Or they died of Plotus Neccessitus.
 Probably the last one.

-One possibility is the Nura alien couldn't be killed via direct attack (presumably how the Osaka group had done Gantz hunts until then), it would just adapt and become stronger: you had to shoot it when its back was turned in order to do any real damage.
+- One possibility is the Nura alien couldn't be killed via direct attacks (presumably how the Osaka group had done Gantz hunts until then), it would just adapt and become stronger: you had to shoot it when its back was turned in order to do any real damage.

-What was the point in Izumi murdering a bunch of people in Blackface if he was just going to let himself get killed anyway?
+- What was the point in Izumi going on a shooting spree in Blackface if he was just going to let himself get killed anyway?
 I mean, he obviously did it to protect his identity, but what's his identity worth to him if he's going to die anyway?

-Also, Gantz might (and, as it turns out, does) choose victims from the rampage to revive as hunters, and it would be awkward at best if some of the new members recognized the other new member as the guy who shot them.
+- Also, Gantz might (and, as it turns out, does) choose victims from the shooting massacre to revive as hunters, and it would be awkward at best if some of the new members recognized the other new member as the guy who committed the shooting.
 He was counting on Kurono to keep his mouth shut about it too (not entirely unreasonable, since the reason Kurono knew was that Kurono had the chance to stop him beforehand and chose not to).

-Fridge Horror: When Kishimoto (and, much later, Kurono) are duplicated by Gantz' teleportation beam, their duplicates are treated as full-fledged human beings with as much right to exist as anyone else.
-The Fridge Horror comes in when you realize that this means that every time Gantz teleports someone, it is creating a duplicate and then murdering the original.
+- Fridge Horror: When Kishimoto (and, much later, Kurono) are duplicated by Gantz' teleportation beam, their duplicates are treated as full-fledged human beings with as much right to exist as anyone else.
+The Fridge Horror comes in when you realize that this means that every time Gantz teleports someone, it is not actually transporting the individual through space.
+It is killing the original, and creating a perfect duplicate at the new location.
 Not that this is out of character for Gantz or anything, but still.